stasmarkin/sm_td/docs/080_customization_features.md

 ## SMTD_FEATURE_MODS_RECALL

-Since sm_td send key press a bit later after real physical key press has occurred, that may lead to unexpected behaviour with mod keys.
+Since sm_td send key press a bit later after real physical key press has occurred, that may lead to unexpected behavior with mod keys.
 So, if you you hit `↓shift` (that is not a part of sm_td), `↓smtd_macro`, `↑shift` and `↑smtd_macro`.
 Actual tap of smtd_macro wouldn't be sent to OS until you physically release that key.
 So OS will receive that sequence: `↓shift`, `↑shift` (from physical pressing and releasing shift key), then `↓↑smtd_macro_tap_action` (after macro key release).
 The feature SMTD_FEATURE_MODS_RECALL (it is ON by default) is implemented just to make that macro taps more predictable while holding modifiers.
 Mods recall feature will re-register actual on physical pressing modifiers right before sending SMTD_ACTION_TAP.
 See a chart below for better explanation

 ```
                              | SMTD_FEATURE_MODS_RECALL = false          | SMTD_FEATURE_MODS_RECALL = true           |